JormThor/ThorViz/README.md

 # Thor-Viz

-Thorchain Tokenomics Visualized.
+THORChain Tokenomics Visualized.

 **Note:** This project is still in development.

 # Reach out!
-The ThorChain Community is amazing - we want to build, learn and share.
+The THORChain Community is amazing - we want to build, learn and share.
 Have ideas or find a bug?
 Let us know!

 **Twitter:** https://twitter.com/JormungandrThor